Louisiana State Capitol: Memorial Hall

 The front entrance to the capitol opens directly into the four-story, rectangular Memorial Hall.
 The Hall is 124 ft long and 40 ft wide; it is often referred to as a "rotunda" despite not being round as it takes the place of one in a traditional domed capitol.
 Embedded in the floor, in the center of Memorial Hall, is a bronze plaque 10 ft in diameter and weighing 3290 lb.
 The plaque depicts a relief map of Louisiana showing parish boundaries and seats, industries and exports, and the flora and fauna of Louisiana.
 Mounted on the balcony over the elevator banks are the flags of the entities that have held dominion over Louisiana.
+(Note: In chronological order, from right to left, are the flags of Castile and Léon, Bourbon France, Great Britain, Spain, the French Tricolour, a 15-star U.S. flag, the flags of the Republic of West Florida, Republic of Louisiana, Confederate States of America, the Confederate battle flag, the state of Louisiana, and, flanking either side, a modern U.S. flag.)

 House and Senate Chambers

 The chambers for the Louisiana House of Representatives and State Senate, along with Memorial Hall, make up the majority of the capitol's broad base.
 The Louisiana House of Representatives and the Louisiana Senate meet here for 120 days during a regular session to make bills and either vote them into law or kill them.